petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-groups-api-basics.md

 ## Get a User Group

-Get a specific User Group with the following cURL or Java command.
+Get a specific user group with the following cURL or Java command.

 ```{tip}
 Use ``UserGroups_GET_FromInstance.[java|sh]`` to get instance ``User Group`` IDs.